 The field survey revealed that selected farmers commonly cultivated white rice variety (known as Neang Om and Neang Ouk in Khmer language).
 This variety has long maturity (specifically, 8 months) and is suitable for wet season and land condition in the study area.
-Farmers usually started land preparation from May and did harvesting between late-November or early December.
+Farmers commonly start land preparation from May and do harvesting between late-November and early December.